 Glenn Ross (1917-1994) was a World War II Royal Air Force transport pilot who flew Douglas Dakotas carrying paratroopers to targets across Europe during that war.
 After WWII he worked for Britain’s flag carrier, British International Airlines (BIA) before starting his own airline, RossAir Pty Ltd, in 1964.

-RossAir set up shop in a hangar at Glasgow-GLA.
-The company leased two Beechcraft Model 18 utility transport aircraft and one Fokker F27 Friendship turboprop airliner, which were used to fly passenger, freight, medevac and mail services between Glasgow-GLA and various airfields around Scotland.
+RossAir set up shop in a hangar at Glasgow-GLA and leased two Vickers Viscount aircraft and one Fokker F27 Friendship turboprop airliner to fly passenger, freight, medevac and mail services between Glasgow-GLA and various airfields around Scotland.
 RossAir soon acquired a reputation for reliability and safety.

-In 1967 the company bought out its Fokker F27 and acquired three more, which were put on routes connecting Glasgow-GLA to Dublin-DUB, Manchester-MAN and London-LGW.
+In 1967 the company bought out its Fokker F27 and acquired three more, which were put on routes connecting Glasgow-GLA «» Dublin-DUB, Glasgow-GLA «» Manchester-MAN and Glasgow-GLA «» London-LGW.
 The same year RossAir started using Britten-Norman BN2 Islanders to fly to additional remote airports within Scotland.
-In 1968 RossAir also added de Havilland DHC-6 Twin Otters to the fleet, which proved so valuable to the carrier that the company retired its Beechcraft Model 18s in early 1970.
+In 1968 RossAir also added de Havilland DHC-6 Twin Otters to the fleet, and the company retired its Viscounts in early 1970.

 The 1970s were a period of growth for RossAir.
 The company expanded its base at Glasgow-GLA and in 1976 it opened a 2nd base at Edinburgh-EDI.
 RossAir also accepted a contract to provide air ambulance services to the outer islands of Scotland, assigning three Britten-Norman Islanders to the task.